Maine Town Spotlight | Hodgdon ME – Aroostook County

 Farming operations in Hodgdon Maine include dairy at Tom Quint’s family operation, Dave Winship’s hay business, the McGillicuddy family, Joel Oliver’s farm stand called Timberland that also supplies local schools with vegetables.
 Laurence Gough’s spread on the Walker Road and beyond, Joel Duff farms in the Henderson Hill Road area of Hodgdon that provides milk, beef, other agricultural products.
 Matt and Lee-Rae Oliver run an organic dairy farm on Westford Hill on land that used to be potato / grain crop rotated agricultural land for crops not critters.

-Being on the ITS trail system that goes through their dooryard on the Calais Road helps business when break downs happen.
+Being on the ITS trail system that goes through their dooryard on the Calais Road helps business when break downs happen was convenient.

 Elwood Tidd passed away this week and will be missed by the locals who enjoyed doing business with him and his family.